pilars-protocols/pilars/src/index.md

 <dl>
 <dt id="3.1">3.1<dd >The purpose of the Archival Repository holding the data is articulated.
 <dt id="3.2">3.2<dd >Management systems are in place to sustain the Archival Repository.
-<dt id="3.3">3.3<dd >Deposit agreements are in place and documented, setting out the rights needed for the Archival Repository as an organisation to manage data.
+<dt id="3.3">3.3<dd >Deposit agreements are in place and documented, setting out the rights needed for the Archival Repository as an organization to manage data.
 <dt id="3.3">3.3<dd >Processes are in place for ensuring data persistence for the defined periods that meet the repository purpose (including indefinitely).
 <dt id="3.4">3.4<dd >Processes are in place for disposal/deaccessioning, if appropriate to the purpose.
 </dl>